 Table 2.
 Field Visits layer column metadata.
-Green indicates that field crews should fill out all columns in this layer using the Field Maps application on an iPad.
+Green indicates that field data collectors should fill out all columns in this layer using the Field Maps application on an iPad.
 Yellow indicates columns that are auto populated based on the Points layer or are calculated on the fly.
-As soon as crews sync via Wi-fi edits will be displayed on the Office Webmap in the Field Visits layer.
+As soon data collectors sync via Wi-fi edits will be displayed on the Office Webmap in the Field Visits layer.